aidasap/ion/readme.md

 :ballot_box_with_check: Privacy Preserving (soon)
 ~~:x: self aware~~

 IDEP is an open source blockchain dedicated to digital lifestyle use cases.
-Its created to track digital and physical assets and engage real world communities with the help of blockchain technology.
+Its created to track & secure digital and physical assets and engage real world communities with the help of blockchain technology.

 <br>